carlos-fuensalida/branching-demo/.github/pull_request_template.md

 <!--
 Spec-Driven Development PR template.
 Keep it short: say what the PR does, then confirm the checklist below.
-The checklist is checked by .github/workflows/pr-spec-check.yml — an unchecked box fails that check but does not block the merge by itself, see docs/SPEC_DRIVEN_PR_GUIDE.md for how to wire it up as a required status check if you want it to.
 -->

 ## Description